ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 #### Using setTextSetting within Config to inject a custom WebSocket
 When serving the Scalable Pixel Streaming Frontend it will build a default WebSocket address to connect to based on the address of the current window of the webpage.
 If the WebSocket address matches what is created by default then no further steps are required.
 Users can override the default by using the `setTextSetting` method on our `config` instance.
 See the section: Basics to initialising and consuming the library (link) steps 3 and 6.
 #### The .env file for the TypeScript example
-In the TypeScript example there is a `.env.example` file. inside this file there is a line called `WEBSOCKET_URL` containing a filler url.
+In the TypeScript example there is a `.env.example` file. inside this file there is a line called `WEBSOCKET_URL` containing a filler URL.
 This file can be used to hard code a WebSocket address that can be consumed by the example as shown above.
-This example is able to work with the help of the [dotenv NPM package](https://www.npmjs.com/package/dotenv) in the `webpack.common.js` file in the Typescript example.
+This example is able to work with the help of the [dotenv NPM package](https://www.npmjs.com/package/dotenv) in the `webpack.common.js` file in the TypeScript example.
 To implement this example follow these steps:
 1) Rename the `.env.example` to `.env`
-2) Replace the place holder url with the WebSocket URL you wish to consume
+2) Replace the place holder URL with the WebSocket URL you wish to consume
 3) Rebuild the example with the `npm run build-dev` or `npm run build-prod` for the changes to take effect

 If you wish to include this functionality in your project you will need to include the following steps: